Clicktocker/SCARASisyphus/README.md

-# SCARASisyphus
+# LUKOT: A Kinematcs Outreach Tool
- Masters project at Loughborough University for Sisyphus SCARA drawing robot
+ Masters project at Loughborough University for Kinetic Sand Art SCARA robot designed for use in STEM Outreach.